Last Updated on: 16th July 2023, 04:31 pm

-The difference between white and brown rice goes beyond color.
+The difference between white and brown rice goes way beyond color.

-If you want the healthiest rice for your parrot, stick to the brown variety.
-Brown rice contains all parts of the grain, unlike white rice, where the bran and germ have been removed.
+Provide brown rice if you want the healthiest option for a parrot.
+Brown rice contains all parts of the grain.
+This differs from white rice, where the bran and germ have been removed.

 Keeping the grain intact is what makes brown rice healthier.
 For example, according to Nutrient Research Reviews, whole grains contain more antioxidants.

-- Antinutrients: These are compounds that hinder the body’s ability to absorb nutrients
+- Antinutrients: These hinder a parrot’s ability to absorb nutrients.

-- Arsenic: According to Epidemiology, this can be in significantly higher amounts when compared to white rice.
+- Arsenic: According to Epidemiology, brown rice can contain more arsenic than white rice.

 Can Parrots Eat Fried Rice?

-Soy sauce isn’t technically bad for parrots unless they’re allergic to soy.
-However, commercial soy sauce contains high amounts of sodium.
+Soy sauce isn’t bad for parrots unless they’re allergic to soy.
+Unfortunately, commercial soy sauce contains high amounts of sodium for added flavor.

-A tablespoon of soy sauce contains 920 mg of salt, and low sodium options still contain 190 mg.
+A tablespoon of soy sauce contains 920 mg of salt.
+Even low-sodium sauces still contain 190 mg.

 Can Parrots Eat Rice Cakes?

-Rice cakes are considered a low-fat snack.
-The good news is that they’re also a great snack for parrots.
-They work as a tasty treat to reinforce training and can be added in small amounts to a parrot’s meal.
+Rice cakes are low-fat, relatively healthy treats for parrots.
+They can make a crunchy, low-calorie snack for reinforcing training and can be added in small amounts to a parrot’s meal.

 Plain rice – cooked or raw – is still better than rice cakes.
-Rice cakes contain less fiber, as the grains are broken down.
-They also contain fewer antioxidants, which are lost in the cooking process.
+Rice cakes contain less fiber, and the grains are broken down and contain fewer antioxidants, some of which are lost during cooking.

 How To Feed Rice To Parrots

-We often cook rice with spices and other flavors, but this is unhealthy.
-Instead, when cooking rice for your parrot, keep it as bland as possible.
-Don’t add oils, salt, or any spice.
+We often cook rice with salt and flavorings, which is bad for pet birds.
+Instead, keep rice as bland as possible when cooking it for a parrot.
+Don’t add oils, salt, or sauces.